-Methods and Standards
+Methods and standards

 HomVEE updated reporting guide for study authors

 The author reporting guide, which has been updated from the 2016 version, provides evaluators guidance about how to describe randomized controlled trials and matched comparison group design studies, and report their findings clearly so that systematic reviews can use their results.
 Reporting the information described in this guide is considered a best practice in general, and the information can help HomVEE reviewers assess the appropriate rating to assign to the study.
-The latest update clearly identifies the information that HomVEE seeks from evaluators, which will help the project assign prioritization points that determine which home visiting models are reviewed.
+The latest update clearly identifies the information that HomVEE seeks from evaluators, which will help the project assign prioritization points that determine which early childhood home visiting models are reviewed.

-Flowchart illustrating matched comparison group design standards
+Flowchart illustrating non-experimental comparison group design standards

 This flowchart shows HomVEE’s process for rating matched comparison group studies, along with definitions of key concepts the HomVEE team considers when rating studies.
 Users of this flowchart may also read more about producing study ratings elsewhere on the HomVEE website